yinchi/dt-demo-gcp/README.md

-# Digital Twin platform (GCP version)
+# Hospital Digital Twin platform

-This repo contains a demonstrative digital twin platform for deployment on Google Cloud Platform.
+This repo contains a demonstrative digital twin platform for hospitals.

+The end goal of this project is deployment on [Google Cloud Platform](https://console.cloud.google.com/)&mdash;however, this project is currently still in the local development stage (local Docker Compose stack only).
+The roadmap is as follows:

+1. [ ] Minimum implementation in Docker
+2. [ ] Migration to Kubernetes
+3. [ ] Migration to Google Cloud Platform

+Additional services to be added to the platform may follow the above pipeline at their own speed.

 ## Getting started